tobiasrausch/rdxon/README.md

 `./src/rdxon filter -x kmer.x.map -y kmer.y.map -u <kmer.gz> -o <output.fq.gz> <input.fq.gz>`

+For paired-end data you can run Read1 and Read2 in parallel and then concatenate the output FASTQ files.
+For downstream analysis, you should always use the output FASTQ file as a single-end dataset.

 # Approximate runtime and memory usage

 Whole-exome sequencing: ~1 hour and ~4G RAM (single CPU, one job for Read1 and Read2)